-However consider that that in Winter, homes can have fluctuating temperatures and sources of heat can dry out pots quicker then usual.
+However consider that that in Winter, homes can have fluctuating temperatures and sources of heat can dry out pots quicker than usual.

-Locate your potted monstera so it is not directly next to any source of heat and watch from signs of drought stress such as drooping leaves or brown leaf margins and increase your watering and mist spraying accordingly.
+Locate your potted monstera so it is not directly next to any source of heat and watch for signs of drought stress such as drooping leaves, curling leaves, or brown leaf margins, and increase your watering and mist spraying accordingly.

 How Often to Water Monstera in Summer

 It would be irresponsible to suggest an exact watering frequency in Summer as this depends on your specific climate and conditions.

 However, you should increase your watering in Summer when the plant is actively growing and maintain humidity by spraying the leaves at least once per week or more particularly in dry climates.

 Typically watering your monstera once per week in Summer with a generous soak is optimal for most homes, but you should always monitor the soil to detect when the top inch starts to feel dry as this is the perfect time for watering in your specific conditions.

 Knowing how much to water your Monstera is as important as how often to water Monstera.